Aigen Investment Management LP Sells 205,770 Shares of Dominion Energy, Inc. (NYSE:D)

-Aigen Investment Management LP cut its stake in shares of Dominion Energy, Inc. (NYSE:D) by 96.6% in the second quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+Aigen Investment Management LP decreased its holdings in Dominion Energy, Inc. (NYSE:D) by 96.6% in the second quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
 The firm owned 7,293 shares of the utilities provider’s stock after selling 205,770 shares during the quarter.
-Aigen Investment Management LP’s holdings in Dominion Energy were worth $537,000 at the end of the most recent reporting period.
+Aigen Investment Management LP’s holdings in Dominion Energy were worth $537,000 as of its most recent filing with the Securities & Exchange Commission.

-A number of other hedge funds and other institutional investors have also bought and sold shares of the stock.
-Atria Investments LLC lifted its holdings in Dominion Energy by 5.7% in the 2nd quarter.
-Atria Investments LLC now owns 77,050 shares of the utilities provider’s stock worth $5,669,000 after purchasing an additional 4,156 shares in the last quarter.
-Rockefeller Capital Management L.P. lifted its holdings in Dominion Energy by 28.0% in the 2nd quarter.
-Rockefeller Capital Management L.P. now owns 26,313 shares of the utilities provider’s stock worth $1,935,000 after purchasing an additional 5,750 shares in the last quarter.
-Securian Asset Management Inc lifted its holdings in Dominion Energy by 7.9% in the 2nd quarter.
-Securian Asset Management Inc now owns 130,808 shares of the utilities provider’s stock worth $9,624,000 after purchasing an additional 9,600 shares in the last quarter.
-Rafferty Asset Management LLC lifted its holdings in Dominion Energy by 13.6% in the 2nd quarter.
-Rafferty Asset Management LLC now owns 18,189 shares of the utilities provider’s stock worth $1,338,000 after purchasing an additional 2,171 shares in the last quarter.
-Finally, WINTON GROUP Ltd purchased a new position in Dominion Energy in the 2nd quarter worth approximately $268,000.
-66.10% of the stock is currently owned by institutional investors.
+A number of other hedge funds have also made changes to their positions in D. Smith Asset Management Group LP purchased a new position in shares of Dominion Energy in the 2nd quarter worth about $29,000.
+Laurel Wealth Planning LLC purchased a new position in shares of Dominion Energy in the 2nd quarter worth about $29,000.
+Certified Advisory Corp purchased a new position in shares of Dominion Energy in the 1st quarter worth about $31,000.
+Moisand Fitzgerald Tamayo LLC increased its holdings in Dominion Energy by 83.3% in the 2nd quarter.
+Moisand Fitzgerald Tamayo LLC now owns 440 shares of the utilities provider’s stock worth $32,000 after buying an additional 200 shares in the last quarter.
+Finally, KB Financial Partners LLC bought a new stake in Dominion Energy in the 1st quarter worth about $37,000.
+66.10% of the stock is owned by institutional investors.

+Several equities research analysts recently commented on the company.
+Scotiabank upgraded Dominion Energy from a “sector perform” rating to a “sector outperform” rating and lifted their price objective for the stock from $88.00 to $92.00 in a report on Tuesday, July 6th.
+They noted that the move was a valuation call.
+TheStreet downgraded Dominion Energy from a “b” rating to a “c+” rating in a report on Friday, August 6th.
+Morgan Stanley assumed coverage on Dominion Energy in a research note on Tuesday, August 31st.
+They set an “equal weight” rating and a $82.00 price target for the company.
+Mizuho cut their price target on Dominion Energy from $80.00 to $77.00 and set a “neutral” rating for the company in a research note on Tuesday, July 13th.
+Finally, KeyCorp boosted their price target on Dominion Energy from $82.00 to $83.00 and gave the company an “overweight” rating in a research note on Tuesday, July 20th.
+One research analyst has rated the stock with a sell rating, two have issued a hold rating and nine have given a buy rating to the stock.
+According to MarketBeat.com, Dominion Energy presently has an average rating of “Buy” and an average target price of $84.09.

+Dominion Energy (NYSE:D) last issued its quarterly earnings data on Thursday, August 5th.
+The utilities provider reported $0.76 earnings per share (EPS) for the quarter, missing the Thomson Reuters’ consensus estimate of $0.77 by ($0.01).
+The firm had revenue of $3.04 billion for the quarter, compared to analysts’ expectations of $3.48 billion.
+Dominion Energy had a return on equity of 12.47% and a net margin of 16.61%.
+The firm’s revenue was down 2.2% on a year-over-year basis.
+During the same period last year, the company earned $0.73 earnings per share.
+On average, analysts forecast that Dominion Energy, Inc. will post 3.87 EPS for the current fiscal year.

-The company also recently declared a quarterly dividend, which will be paid on Monday, September 20th.
+The business also recently announced a quarterly dividend, which will be paid on Monday, September 20th.
 Stockholders of record on Friday, September 3rd will be given a dividend of $0.63 per share.
-This represents a $2.52 dividend on an annualized basis and a dividend yield of 3.29%.
+This represents a $2.52 annualized dividend and a dividend yield of 3.29%.
 The ex-dividend date of this dividend is Thursday, September 2nd.
-Dominion Energy’s payout ratio is 71.19%.
+Dominion Energy’s dividend payout ratio is currently 71.19%.

-Several analysts have recently issued reports on D shares.
-Mizuho decreased their price objective on Dominion Energy from $80.00 to $77.00 and set a “neutral” rating on the stock in a report on Tuesday, July 13th.
-Scotiabank raised Dominion Energy from a “sector perform” rating to a “sector outperform” rating and upped their price objective for the stock from $88.00 to $92.00 in a report on Tuesday, July 6th.
-They noted that the move was a valuation call.
-TheStreet cut Dominion Energy from a “b” rating to a “c+” rating in a report on Friday, August 6th.
-Morgan Stanley started coverage on Dominion Energy in a report on Tuesday, August 31st.
-They set an “equal weight” rating and a $82.00 price objective on the stock.
-Finally, KeyCorp upped their price objective on Dominion Energy from $82.00 to $83.00 and gave the stock an “overweight” rating in a report on Tuesday, July 20th.
-One equities research analyst has rated the stock with a sell rating, two have assigned a hold rating and nine have issued a buy rating to the company.
-According to MarketBeat.com, Dominion Energy has a consensus rating of “Buy” and a consensus price target of $84.09.

 Dominion Energy, Inc engages in the provision of electricity and natural gas to homes, businesses, and wholesale customers.
 Its operations also include a regulated interstate natural gas transmission pipeline and underground storage system.
 It operates through following business segments: Dominion Energy Virginia, Gas Distribution, Dominion Energy South Carolina, Contracted Assets and Corporate and Other.